rramoscabral/AZ-104---Training---Microsoft-Azure-Administrator/AZ104_SampleQuestions_20220126.md

 You need to copy the roles to the production tenant.
 What should you do first?

-1. From the development tenant, export the custom roles to JSON.
+1. :heavy_check_mark: From the development tenant, export the custom roles to JSON.
 1. From the production tenant, create a new custom role.
 1. From the development tenant, perform a backup.
 1. From the production tenant, create an administrative unit.